 The originator of transferrable points, American Express is well known for its accommodations for entrepreneurs and business owners.
-This extends to their lineup of business credit cards, which are some of the best tools for earning Membership Rewards (MR) points.
-There are currently 14 American Express business cards, four of which earn MR points.
+This extends to American Express’ lineup of business credit cards, which are some of the best tools for earning Membership Rewards (MR) points.

-For this post, I will be focusing on Amex’s three most lucrative business cards: the Business Platinum, the Business Gold, and the Blue Business Plus.
+This post focuses on American Express’ three most lucrative business cards: the Business Platinum, the Business Gold, and the Blue Business Plus.
 The Plum Card is a great alternative for businesses with high receivables.
 However, it does not earn MR points and its not a great card for travelers.

 Keep reading to see which card is best for you and your business.

-With an annual fee of $595 (NOT waived the first year), the Business Platinum is one of the most expensive charge cards on the market.
+With an annual fee of $595 (NOT waived the first year), the Business Platinum is one of the most expensive cards in the industry.
 The Business Gold Card has an annual fee of $295 (NOT waived the first year).
 And the Blue Business Plus has no annual fee, making it the winner of this category.

 The winner of this category depends on how much expenses your business has.

 The Business Platinum has a two-part sign-up bonus.
-The first part will net you 50,000 UR points after spending $10,000 in the first three months.
-The second part will net you another 25,000 points after spending another $10,000 within the same time period.
-That’s a total of 75,000 UR points for a whopping $20,000!
+The first part will net you 50,000 MR points after spending $10,000 in the first three months.
+The second part will net you another 25,000 MR points after spending another $10,000 within the same time period.
+That’s a total of 75,000 MR points for a whopping $20,000!